 The nucleocapsid protein plays a fundamental role during virion assembly through its interactions with the viral genome and membrane protein M. It also has an essential role in enhancing the efficiency of subgenomic viral RNA transcription as well as viral replication.

 The Spike protein is a large class I fusion protein which mediates the fusion process between viral and host membranes.
 The Spike protein consists of two subunits S1 and S2 with the N terminal S1 providing receptor binding function and S2 at the C terminal providing fusion activity.
-Sequence analysis has shown a closer relationship between the S1 domain of COVID-19 and SARS-CoV that is observable at a whole genome level.
-This suggests that like SARS-CoV, COVID-19 may also use angiotensin-converting enzyme 2 (ACE2) as a cell receptor.
+Sequence analysis has shown a closer relationship between the S1 domain of SARS-CoV-2 and SARS-CoV that is observable at a whole genome level.
+This suggests that like SARS-CoV, SARS-CoV-2 may also use angiotensin-converting enzyme 2 (ACE2) as a cell receptor.